tangentsoft/libtabula/Wishlist.md

 This is a list of all the ideas for features and fixes that we have seriously contemplated for libtabula.

 Patches for any of these thoughtfully considered!
-See the [HACKERS.md file][1] for instructions on sending patches.
+See the [contribution guide][cguide] for instructions on sending patches.

 Any Version
 -----------